exercism/python/exercises/practice/collatz-conjecture/.approaches/recursion/content.md

 This approach uses [concept:python/recursion]() to solve the problem.
 Recursion is a programming technique where a function calls itself.
-Recursion is a powerful technique, but can be more tricky.
+It is a powerful technique, but can be more tricky to implement than a while loop.
 Recursion isn't that common in Python, it is more common in functional programming languages, like: [Elixir][elixir], [Haskell][haskell], and [Clojure][clojure].

 This approach starts with checking if the number is less than or equal to zero.
 If it is, then it raises a [`ValueError`][value-error].

-After that we check if the number is equal to one.
+After that, we check if the number is equal to one.
 If it is, then we return zero.

 Then we use the same ternary operator as in the [ternary operator][ternary-operator] approach.